 Did you know that in Maine:

-- More than 70 percent of children under the age of 6 have both or their only parent in the work force;
+- 65 percent of children under the age of 6 have both or their only parent in the work force;

-- 61 percent of eighth graders are below grade level in math;
+- 52 percent of fourth graders are reading below grade level;

-- 68 percent of fourth graders are reading below grade level
+- 62 percent of eighth graders are below grade level in math;

 - 16% of high school students fail to graduate on time.